 As well as training in the 50m pool, National Centre Bath swimmers also use land-based facilities at the Team Bath Sports Training Village such as our high-performance gym and other indoor and outdoor facilities.

-For further information please contact Dave McNulty at the Bath National Training Centre.
+For further information please contact Dave McNulty at the British Swimming Performance Centre, Bath.